Joe’s Juicing Tips

 Getting Ready to Juice:

 - Select your juicer.
-Refer to our Juicer Buying Guide on RebootwithJoe.com to purchase the juicer that is right for you.
+Refer to our Juicer Buying Guide to purchase the juicer that is right for you.

 - Prepare your grocery list.
 Before making a trip to the store or market, make your grocery list so you know exactly how many fruits and vegetables to purchase.
-It’s easy with the shopping list function in this app!
+Or use our juice recipes app to help make your list.

 - Save time.
 Prepare your fruits and veggies the night before if you plan on making a morning juice by selecting the ingredients for your juice, washing the produce, placing them in a storage container in the fridge and assembling the juicer in your kitchen so it’s ready to go.